-Learning the parallax model.
 In our method, discrete poses used for linearizing appearance manifolds are automatically learnt from a small training corpus of video sequences of faces in random motion.
 To learn the model, we took 20 sequences of 100 frames each, acquired at 10 fps, and computed the value of $\hat{\eta}$ for each registered face.
-We then applied the k-means clustering algorithm [33] on the obtained set of parallax measure values and fitted a 1D Gaussian to each, see Figure 4 (b).
+We then applied the k-means clustering algorithm [32] on the obtained set of parallax measure values and fitted a 1D Gaussian to each, see Fig. 4b.

 To apply the learnt model, a frame in our method is classified to the maximal likelihood pose.
 In other words, when a novel face is to be classified to one of the three pose clusters (i.e. head poses), we evaluate pose likelihood given each of the learnt distributions and classify it to the one giving the highest probability of the observation.
-Figure 5 shows the proportions of faces belonging to each pose cluster.
+Fig. 5 shows the proportions of faces belonging to each pose cluster.